-Where we have concerns relating to Female Genital Mutilation, we will follow the Local Safeguarding Partnership procedures: - Female Genital Mutilation and Other Harmful Practices
+Where we have concerns relating to Female Genital Mutilation, we will follow the Local Safeguarding Partnership

 As of 31st October 2015, all teachers who discover (either by disclosure by the victim or visual evidence) that FGM appears to have been carried out on a child under the age of 18 will immediately report this themselves to the police.
 They will consider discussing this with the DSL (unless there is a specific reason not to do so) and involve CSC as appropriate.
 (Serious Crime Act 2015, statutory duty to report from section 5B of the FGM Act 2003 (s74 as inserted))